Did you know that a cross sectional study is like clicking a picture? “Say cheese, and… got it!”

 To give an example, a cross-sectional study will look at a person’s past eating habits to determine if there’s any relation with a recent illness.
 Although it won’t give a cause-effect explanation, it will, however, look at potential correlations.

-Researchers can shape the entire study based on their requirements here.
-They can ask specific questions in a way that leads to specific results.
+Researchers can shape the entire cross sectional study design according to their requirements here.
+In other words, hey can ask specific questions in a way that leads to specific results.

 No Information On Causal Relationships